 Precious Eboigbe ’07, now a second-year law student at Boston College, left Harvard with the same focus: that higher education should be available to all.

 “It’s something that’s always been really important to me — access,” she said, and that same drive applies to her future career in the law.
 “That’s a thing I have carried with me,” she said.
 In college, she was a four-year fencer, spent three years as an HFAI student coordinator, and three years after Harvard co-directing HFAI itself.

 Eboigbe entered Harvard knowing the sharp end of the stick, financially.
 She was born in Nigeria and moved to New Jersey with her mother at age 2.
 Her stepfather died when she was still in high school.
 With HFAI, she said, “I was definitely less concerned about money.”

 “Harvard as possible”

 Muriel Payan ’08 was the daughter of a single mother who worked at a Costco in Southern California when she entered Harvard in the first year of HFAI.
 She graduated nearly debt-free, with $2,000 in loans.
-Payan now has a Wharton School M.B.A. and is an executive at Ford Motor Co. who travels worldwide.
+Payan now has a Wharton School M.B.A. and works in marketing at Ford Motor Co.

 Harvard admissions is not only need blind, it is passport blind.
 Part of the economic and ethnic diversity at the College comes from international students, who make up about 12 percent of the undergraduate population.
 Some of them are from countries where poverty is endemic, like Kenya or India, said Donahue.
 “It’s very difficult for high-achieving applicants from those countries to even think of Harvard as possible.”